mdcats/mdcats.github.io/pages/Meetings.md

 ### Upcoming Meetings
 Speaker : Noah Chrein
-Date : April 2 @2pm
+Date : April 9 @2pm
-Title : Graphical Interface for Hierarchical Ontology
+Title : Reasoning with Hierarchical Ontologies
 <details><summary>Abstract</summary>
 <p>
-I will speak about hierarchical methods of conceptual representation and a graphical interface I built over the summer to interact with them.
+I will give an intuitive introduction to representation and reasoning with hierarchical ontologies.
+Most of the talk will be done through a notes application, but I will also show a prototype graphical interface for creating ontologies.

 </p>
 </details>
 <br/>